truongthanh1303/react-native-camera/README.md

 Event contains `data` (the data in the barcode) and `bounds` (the rectangle which outlines the barcode.)

-The following barcode types can be recognised:
+The following barcode types can be recognised for iOS:

 - `aztec`
 - `code128`